Home

 Note: If this pose is too difficult, you can use a yoga belt and wrap it around your ankles until your flexibility improves enough to allow your hands to reach your ankles.

-For poses other than the bow pose yoga, check out the yoga for meditation and relaxation page.
+For poses other than the bow pose yoga, check out this yoga for meditation and relaxation page.

 Return to Relaxation at Home Homepage